emunozdc/pyranges_plot/README.md

 Since the data has only 4 genes all of them are plotted, but the function has a default limit of 25, so in a case where the data contains more genes it will only show the top 25, unless the ``max_ngenes`` parameter is specified.
-For example we can set the maximum number of genes as 2.
+For example, we can set the maximum number of genes as 2.
 Note that in the case of plotting more than 25 a warning about the plot's integrity will appear.